 I used silicone cupcake holders and other silicone molds I had at home but if you want fancier molds, try a bakery or homeware store, or even the Crazy Store.

-Depending on how much you want to make, start with 2 chunks of finely grated cocoa butter.
-Grating it makes it easier to melt.
+Cocoa butter - depending on how much you want to make, start with 2 chunks, finely grated (grating it makes it easier to melt).
 I tend to make multiple batches and then flavour each one differently.

 3 T (heaped) cocoa powder - you may need a bit more if using more cocoa butter

-A squeeze or two of honey, or for vegan chocolate use xylitol.
+A squeeze or two of honey, or for vegan or sugar free chocolate use erythritol or xylitol (take note that these sweeteners may melt differently or may change the texture of the final product).
 Adjust the sweetness according to your taste.

 Coffee - use coffee bean oil and sprinkle some coffee beans over the top for decoration

 Nutty - add in nuts such as cashews, almonds and hazelnuts